directus/directus/docs/configuration/project-settings.md

 ## Files & Thumbnails

+The platform's file middleware allows for cropping and transforming image assets on the fly.
+This means you can simply request an original image, include any desired transformation parameters, and you'll be served the new asset as a response.

+To impede malicious users from consuming your storage by requesting a large number of random sizes, you can use the following options to limit what transformations are possible.

 - **Storage Asset Presets** — Allows setting specific image transformations to simplify requests or limit usage.
   - Key — A unique identifier allowing faster and easier image transformation requests
   - Fit — Contain (preserve aspect ratio), Cover (force exact size), Fit Inside, or Fit Outside